Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 The format of each of the Bytesize Architecture Sessions will follow the pattern of the infographic above.
 The goal should change according to how far people converge on the *System Context Diagram* and then, to the selected *Container Diagram*.

 It is possible that after working on the *Container Diagram*, the *System Context Diagram* needs to be updated.
+This reinforces the idea that the diagrams evolve with the group’s understanding rather than being fixed outputs.

 ## Results